soaErikNord/soadocs/SimpleDev/SimpleDev.md

     </div>
 </div>
 ```
-Upload the new footer to the environment and test:
+Upload the new footer to the environment and test:<br/>
  ![Acme Footer](../images/acmefooter.png)

 #####Header